ahilbers/ahilbers.github.io/index.md

 <img class="profile-picture" src="images/adriaan.jpg">

 Second-year PhD student in statistics and machine learning applied to renewable energy, at Imperial College London, with [Axel Gandy](http://wwwf.imperial.ac.uk/~agandy/) and [David Brayshaw](https://research.reading.ac.uk/meteorology/people/david-brayshaw/).
 Due to finish end of 2021.
 Funded by the [EPSRC Centre for Doctoral Training in Mathematics for Planet Earth](https://www.mpecdt.org).
-Director of Creative Content for [The Energy Journal](https://energyjournal.co.uk).
+Director of Content Creation for [The Energy Journal](https://energyjournal.co.uk).

 ###  Research Interests